Grading the Game: Thomas Rawls, Seahawks’ defense aces wild-card test vs. Lions

 One new wrinkle — fullback Marcel Reece played substantially throughout as the Seahawks made regular use of the I-formation in establishing the run early.

-With the defense softened up, Russell Wilson got hot in the fourth quarter to end up with a typical Wilsonian game: 23 of 30, two touchdowns, no picks and 224 yards.
+With the defense softened up, Russell Wilson got hot in the fourth quarter to end up with a typical Wilson game: 23 of 30, two touchdowns, no picks and 224 yards.

 While Seattle had maybe its best run-blocking game of the season, the pass blocking was a struggle at times, particularly left tackle George Fant.
 Fant was beaten twice in the first three quarters for sacks by Detroit’s Ziggy Ansah.